Skip to main content

 “... through which He has given us honorable and effective promises, so that through them you may become partakers of the divine nature, having escaped the corruption that is in the world because of sinful desire.”
 (2 Peter 1:4)

-This verse reveals both why the promises of God matter and what they are meant to produce.
-They are given so that God’s people might be transformed—delivered from corruption and brought into living fellowship with God.
-Jesus came to deliver us from wrath but also so we might live through him (1 Thessalonians 5:9-10; Romans 5:9).
+This verse reveals both why the promises of God matter and what they are for.
+They are given so that God’s people might be transformed—delivered from corruption in the world and brought into living fellowship with God.
+Jesus came to deliver us from wrath but also that we might live through him (1 Thessalonians 5:9-10; Romans 5:9).

 Promises Rooted in God’s Character